-Sharing our insights and experiences on a broad range of business and organisation challenges
+Sharing our insights and experiences on a broad range of business, organisation and inter-personal challenges and opportunities

 The building blocks of a successful Value Proposition

 Maybe it’s a coincidence but we have seen a lot of references recently to the old adage that ‘people buy people first’.
 This may be true but people also buy ‘value’ and this applies whether you are buying as a consumer or as a business.
 All of this reminds us of the Warren Buffet quotation that “Price is what you pay.
 Value is what you get”

 If value is key, then you need to be able to demonstrate and articulate this to your customers.
 Quite often, this is done through a Value Proposition.